 Your arteries take oxygenated blood away from your heart, and your veins bring back the deoxygenated blood.
 A system of valves within your veins ensures this unidirectional flow.
 The valves only allow the blood to move one way, back toward your heart and lungs.
 When they malfunction, your blood begins to pool, causing the veins to swell.
 In time, they become large enough to be visible through your skin.

 Your body has both deep and superficial veins.
 The deep veins transport the blood in your legs back to your heart, while the superficial veins carry blood away from skin, fat and muscle tissues to your deep veins.

 Both spider veins and varicose veins are damaged superficial veins.
-The team at the New York varicose vein clinic have experience treating both conditions.
+The team at the Varicose Vein Center of New Jersey have experience treating both conditions.